ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

  Note that the authors, publications and references are to be named in the config-references.yml

-This information
+This information ...

 ## How to run ESMValTool

-Once you’ve set up your conda environment and installed ESMValTool (See episode #2) and set up your config-user.yml file to correctly match you local environment, (see episode #3), ESMValTool is invoked using a simple command:
+Once you’ve set up your conda environment and installed ESMValTool (see episode #2 LINK) and set up your config-user.yml file to correctly match you local environment, (see episode #3 LINK), ESMValTool is invoked using a simple command:
 ~~~
 esmvaltool -c configuration recipe
 ~~~